SolaceLabs/pubsubplus-cf-dev/README.md

 This project provides a script that installs bosh.
 It assumes certain file locations and other settings.
 These can be overridden by environment variables.
 These variables with their defaults are:

-  - BRANCH The git branch of this project, and the cf-solace-messaging-deployment subproject, that will get checked out the first time this project is cloned by the installation script.
+  - BRANCH The git branch of this project, and the cf-pubsubplus-deployment subproject, that will get checked out the first time this project is cloned by the installation script.
 If it is not set then the script will not switch branches.
   - GIT_REPO_BASE=https://github.com/SolaceLabs - this is where this project is located in Github.
   - REPOS_DIR=$HOME/repos - this is the parent directory of the the local clone of this project.
   - VM_MEMORY=8192 - the size of the Virtual Machine that will host bosh.
 The default is large enough to support the deployment of CF, CF-MYSQL and a single PubSub+ instance